volume-trader/QuantowerKB/connections/connection-to-ctrader/how-to-connect-to-fxpro-via-quantower.md

-# How to connect to FxPro via Quantower
+# How to connect to FxPro via VT-Terminal

 To connect VT-Terminal platform to FxPro broker and send trading orders, you need to use cTrader Gateway.
 If you already have a trading account with FxPro, then go to the penultimate step in this manual.